comunica/generate-comunica/generators/actor-query-operation/templates/README.md

 ### Config Parameters

+TODO: fill in parameters (this section can be removed if there are none)

-* `cbqo:mediatorQueryOperation`: A mediator over the [Query Operation bus](https://github.com/comunica/comunica/tree/master/packages/bus-query-operation).
+* `mediatorQueryOperation`: A mediator over the [Query Operation bus](https://github.com/comunica/comunica/tree/master/packages/bus-query-operation).